Native Dynamic SQL

 - Open-For, Fetch & Close block.

-Execute Immediate statement is used when the query is returning single row data, in case the query is returning multi row data then you can take help of Open-For, Fetch and close block.
+Execute Immediate statement is used when the query is returning single row data.
+In case the query is returning multi row data then you can take help of Open-For, Fetch and close block.
 We will learn about Execute Immediate and Open-for, fetch and close block in detail in the upcoming tutorials.

 Are there any other ways of using Dynamic SQL in Oracle Database?

-Apart from above mentioned two most commonly used methods, the other ways of using dynamic SQL or PL/SQL are
+Apart from above mentioned most commonly used methods, the other ways of using dynamic SQL or PL/SQL are

-- Bulk Fetch
+- With Bulk Fetch

-- Bulk Execute Immediate
+- Secondly with Bulk Execute Immediate

-- Bulk FORALL and
+- Along with Bulk FORALL and

-- Bulk Collect Into statement
+- Lastly with Bulk Collect Into statement

 We have learnt all the above commands and statements in the previous series on bulk data processing.

 That is a detailed introduction to the Native Dynamic SQL in Oracle Database.
-Hope you enjoyed reading do make sure to Share the Link of this blog with your friends on your social media.
+Hope you enjoyed reading.
+Do make sure to Share the Link of this blog with your friends on your social media.
 Also do make sure to subscribe to the YouTube channel to follow this series and learn something new and interesting.

 Thanks and have a great day!